jpjones76/SeisIO.jl/docs/src/Formats/fileformats.rst

 **UW**: the University of Washington data format was designed for event archival.
 A UW event is described by a pickfile and a corresponding data file, whose names are identical except for the last character, e.g. 99062109485o, 99062109485W.\ :sup:`(b)`

 **Win32** : data format developed by the NIED (National Research Institute for Earth Science and Disaster Prevention), Japan.
-Data are typically divided into files that contain a minute of continuous data from channels on a single network or subnet; data within each file are stored by channel as variable-precision integers in 1s segments.
-Channel information for each stream is retrieved from a channel information file.\ :sup:`(c)` [#]_ [#]_
+Data are typically divided into files that contain a minute of continuous data from channels on a single network or subnet.
+Data within each file are stored by channel in 1s segments as variable-precision integers.
+Channel information for each stream is retrieved from an external channel information file.\ :sup:`(c)` [#]_ [#]_

 Usage Warnings
 --------------